adinkins2019/Flashcard-App/README.md

 Thursday March 26, 2020.
 I've made some changes to the flashcard app to include a Toast and a Snackbar notification as well as to add editing functionality.
 I will be adding an updated version of the flashcard app with the added changes later.
 The modifications have already been notated on Lab2_README.md and Lab1_README.md.

-## TODO
-## Include Updated Walkthrough url
-You can view the updated version of the walkthrough at <a href="">this web page</a> and it is also included in Lab1_README.md and Lab2_README.md
+You can view the updated version of the walkthrough at <a href="https://imgur.com/a/yUyqNBy">this web page</a> and it is also included in Lab1_README.md and Lab2_README.md

 ## TODO
 ## Update walkthrough url